The old white dude Jedi problem haunted the Star Wars Expanded Universe, entirely by accident. But they never managed to fix it.

 This is what Star Wars is all about!

-Except for Obi-Wan and Anakin, there was not ONE old white dude on the entire Jedi Council in any of the prequel movies.
+Except for Obi-Wan and Anakin, there was not ONE old white dude Jedi on the entire Jedi Council in any of the prequel movies.
 The closest you can find is Mace Windu, who is an old black dude.
 Also, because Mace Windu wasn’t created to be the main character of some spinoff novel, he doesn’t have a vaguely heroic and/or dark personality; this dude’s arrogant, angry, and ends up being straight-up evil.
 Mace Windu is way better than any of the Ks, and as a bit of poetic justice, the C in his name is pronounced with an S.

 So this is what the Star Wars Expanded Universe was accidentally forced into.
-With a bunch of fan-favorite or plot-important characters just happening to be white dudes, they were boxed into a corner where, unless they start killing half the cast off, they are stuck with all these white guys that make up 75% of the Jedi Order.
+With a bunch of fan-favorite or plot-important characters just happening to be white dudes, they were boxed into a corner where, unless they start killing half the cast off, they are stuck with all these white guys that make up over half of the Jedi Order.